katyaa4703/github-tutorial/README.md

  * To undo "git commit" you will have to type in " git reset HEAD^".
 ---
 ## Error Handling
   During the process of coding, many errors can be made.
 Such errors can include that you `init` in the wrong directory or you might want to completely remove a repository.
+If you ever init in the wrong directory, you can simply just type : **'rm -rf .git'**